boosh0x/astropomodoro/README.md

 3. (r)eset - Reset the timer to the beginning of the current work or break session
 4. (q)uit - Quit the application

+## Usage

+1. Clone the repository or download the `astropomodoro.py` file.
+2. Open a terminal window and navigate to the directory containing the `astropomodoro.py` file.
+3. Run the application by typing `python3 astropomodoro.py`, depending on your system's Python installation.
+4. Follow the on-screen instructions to control the timer.

 Enjoy increased productivity as you journey through the cosmos with Space-Pomodoro!